shehza-d/e-commerce/README.md

 yarn install & yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Add products from `/products` page and Proceed to pay on `/cart` page.

 After **Proceed to Payment** on Stripe page when testing interactively,